Manchester Grammar School: Outdoor Study and Pursuits Centres

 The school owns the Owls' Nest, a large hut situated in Disley, south of Manchester, near to Lyme Park.
 The original ex-Army hut was opened at Christmas 1920, but it was destroyed by a German bomb on 23 December 1940, and a replacement was provided in 1950.
 The building is used by forms and activity groups of the school as a base for outdoor trips and camping expeditions.
-It is most frequently used by classes in Years 7 and 8, who spend a weekend there with their form teacher and form prefects.
-Wide games such as "British Bulldog" take place in the surrounding fields, and orienteering challenges in nearby Lyme Park.
-It is also used by school clubs such as the MGS Astronomical Society who use it for observational weekends because it is away from the lights of Manchester.
-The name refers to the school's logo of the owl.
-Visits to camps take part in the annual Activities Week, when a range of co-curricular activities is on offer to pupils.

-In 2009 MGS opened the Old School House, its new outdoor study and pursuits centre in Kirkby Stephen, Cumbria.
-Set on a hillside with views of the Vale of Eden and the Lake District fells, the facility offers opportunities such as D of E expeditions, choral and concert practice, art workshops and courses on the Theory of Knowledge.
-The purchase of the Old School House was partially financed by Old Mancunian, John Young and his wife Elizabeth.

-School organisation

-Academic life
+Curriculum and attainment

 The school was among the first in the UK to adopt the International Mathematics GCSE.
 Soon afterwards, MGS also adopted the three Sciences and today it offers the IGCSE in most subjects.
 The main difference between IGCSE and GCSE is that the IGCSE does not have a compulsory coursework element, primarily because it would be too costly to moderate around the world.

 The maths and science departments decided that pupils were finding the coursework (which forms a fifth of the marks awarded in the national GCSE) undemanding and tedious and so made the switch in 2005.
 In 2009 the GCSE was replaced by the IGCSE in most subjects (see below).
 At the same time the school began to offer additional GCSEs in Electronics and Mandarin Chinese, as well as Economics at A Level.

 Subjects available at GCSE/IGCSE are: